PrithivirajDamodaran/Parrot_Paraphraser/README.md

 A practical and feature-rich paraphraser to augment human intents in text form to build robust NLU models for conversational engines.

 ## 1. Why Parrot?
-**Huggingface** [lists 12 paraphrase models,](https://huggingface.co/models?pipeline_tag=text2text-generation&search=paraphrase)  **RapidAPI** [lists 7 fremium and commercial paraphrasers like QuillBot](https://rapidapi.com/search/paraphrase?section=apis&page=1), Rasa [has discussed an experimental paraphraser for augmenting text data here](https://forum.rasa.com/t/paraphrasing-for-nlu-data-augmentation-experimental/27744).
+**Huggingface** lists [12 paraphrase models,](https://huggingface.co/models?pipeline_tag=text2text-generation&search=paraphrase)  **RapidAPI** lists 7 fremium and commercial paraphrasers like [QuillBot](https://rapidapi.com/search/paraphrase?section=apis&page=1), Rasa has discussed an experimental paraphraser for augmenting text data [here](https://forum.rasa.com/t/paraphrasing-for-nlu-data-augmentation-experimental/27744).
 While these attempts at paraphrasing are great, there are still some gaps and paraphrasing is NOT yet a mainstream option for text augmentation in building NLU models....Parrot is a humble attempt to fill some of these gaps.

 What is a good paraphrase ?
-[A good paraphrase](https://www.aclweb.org/anthology/D10-1090.pdf) should convey the same meaning as the original sentence in fluent and grammtically correct english, while being as different as possible on the surface form.
-With respect to this definition, there are **3 key metrics** that measures the quality of paraphrases:
+Almost all conditoned generation models are measured to generate text that conveys the same meaning as the original context (Adequacy) in fluent and grammtically correct english (Fluency) for instance Neural Machine Translation is measured to have Adequacy and Fluency.
+But [a good paraphrase](https://www.aclweb.org/anthology/D10-1090.pdf) should be adequate and fluent while being as different as possible on the surface form.
+With respect to this definition, the  **3 key metrics** that measures the quality of paraphrases are:

  - **Adequacy** (Is the meaning preserved adequately?)
  - **Fluency** (Is the paraphrase fluent English?)
  - **Diversity or Lexical Dissimilarity** (How much has the paraphrase changed the original sentence?)

-*Parrot offers knobs to control Adequacy, Fluency and Diversity for your needs.
-While Parrot is predominantly aims to be a text augmentor for building good NLU models, it can also be used as a pure-play paraphraser.*
+*Parrot offers knobs to control Adequacy, Fluency and Diversity for your needs.*

 ## 2. Scope

-In the space of conversational engines, knowledge bots are to which **we ask questions** like *"when was the berlin wall teared down?"*, transactional bots are to which **we give commands** like *"turn on the music please"* and voice assistants are the ones which can do both answer questions and action our commands.
+In the space of conversational engines, knowledge bots are to which **we ask questions** like *"when was the Berlin wall teared down?"*, transactional bots are to which **we give commands** like *"Turn on the music please"* and voice assistants are the ones which can do both answer questions and action our commands.
 Parrot mainly foucses on augmenting texts typed-into or spoken-to conversational interfaces for building robust NLU models. (*So usually people neither type out or yell out long paragraphs to conversational interfaces.
 Hence the pretrained model is trained  on text samples of maximum length of 64.*)

+While Parrot predominantly aims to be a text augmentor for building good NLU models, it can also be used as a pure-play paraphraser.*

 ## 3. What makes a paraphraser a good augmentor for NLU?